Kerri-AnnBates/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference between the `.forEach` & `.map` methods is that the `.forEach` method does not create a new array to return items to, while the `.map` method does.

 2. What is the difference between a function and a method?

+The difference between a function and a method is that a method is a function created within an object/associated with an object while a function is not.

 3. What is closure?

+Closure is when functions are nested, the inner function as the ability to reference its out function's variables.

 4. Describe the four rules of the 'this' keyword.

+a) Implicit binding - Means that whatever object that a method is invoked on will have the context of 'this'.
+Whatever is to the left of the dot of the invoked function.

+b) New binding - When an object is instantiated using the 'new', and a method/function is invoked on that object, the 'this' keyword will point to that object.

+c) Explicit binding - Means that you are forcing 'this' to point to a specific object.
+It can be done using the following methods, `.call()`, `.bind()`, `.apply()`

+d) Global binding - Means that 'this' will take the scope of the window or global scope when 'this' in a function that is in the global scope.

 5. Why do we need super() in an extended class?

+`super()` is needed in an extended class to establish a parent/child relationship between two objects.
+That way the child object will inherit that parent's properties and methods.

 ## Project Set up